Yes, it is.

 Stroller frame sizes and shapes vary from brand to brand.
 Our robust clamp is specially developed to securely attach to full-sized strollers everywhere.

-Unlike a low-quality backseat car mirror, the Gooru Mirror is made of a high-quality safety glass, protected, and formed into a convex shape.
-The mirror casing consists of polished Stainless Steel, which ensures easy cleaning and disinfecting while providing durability and resistance to weather conditions.
+Unlike a low-quality backseat car mirror, the Gooru Mirror is made of a high-quality safety glass, protected, and formed into a convex shape outfitted with anti-glare technology.
+The mirror casing ensures easy cleaning and disinfecting while providing durability and resistance to weather conditions.
 Our mirror and casing are finished with smooth curves and angles before being wrapped with silicone rubber for enhanced safety.

 No!
 Unlike a traditional mirror, the convex Gooru Mirror has been designed to separate, dull, and disperse reflected sunlight.

 Our clamp securely attaches to any high-end stroller frame on the market and offers a quick fastening and release mechanism that is simple yet child-proof.
 Our clamp claws feature rubber with rugged construction, specifically designed to prevent movement once in place.
 Your baby will not be able to pull it off, and in the experience of the earliest users, your baby won’t want to.

-Everything is backward in a mirror!
+Everything looks backward in a mirror!
 Fortunately, this is not a problem as the child can still see the entire hand signal and corresponding facial expressions.
 Many baby signs are easy for babies and toddlers to learn in a stroller as you walk!